Dr. Richard Neels receiving his Owl Pin from Dr. Will Sweet

 Dr. Groarke says Bishop’s was very hospitable and it was good to mix with interdisciplinary colleagues from all the institutions.

 Honorary X-Ring for Dr. Baldner

-Nominiated and decided by the existing senior class and the x-alumni, an honorary x-ring is given to only the rare few.
+Nominated and decided by the existing senior class and the x-alumni, an honorary x-ring is given to only the rare few.
 Last Tuesday, 3 December (StFX Day), Dr. Steven Baldner was presented with the 2013 Honorary X-ring.
-Introducted by Philosophy honour student Eric Scarffe (below at right), Dr. Baldner was speechless, "Thank you very much, I’m completely dumbfounded, and humbled with the honour you’ve given me."
+Introduced by Philosophy honour student Eric Scarffe (below at right), Dr. Baldner was speechless, "Thank you very much, I’m completely dumbfounded, and humbled with the honour you’ve given me."

 Dr. Steven Baldner has been appointed the Chair of the Department of Philosophy, 1 July 2013.